TornadoMC2/tornadoaudio/src/blog/posts/2025-11-metric-ab-review.md

 slug: "plugin-alliance-metric-ab-review"
 ---

-# 🎛️ Plugin Review: The Tool I Can't Mix Without (Metric AB)
+# 🎛️ Plugin Review: Metric AB

 In my last post on [Common Mixing Mistakes](slug: "common-mixing-mistakes"), I drilled home the importance of using reference tracks.
 Mixing in a vacuum is the fastest way to get a mix that doesn't "translate"—sounding great in your studio but falling apart in a car or on earbuds.